 Location.
-37° 39.017′ N, 80° 52.832′ W. Marker is in Hinton, West Virginia, in Summers County.
-Marker is at the intersection of Cedar Street and Greenbrier Drive (West Virginia Route 3), on the right when traveling north on Cedar Street.
+37° 39.015′ N, 80° 52.621′ W. Marker is in Hinton, West Virginia, in Summers County.
+Marker is on Greenbrier Drive (West Virginia Route 3) 0.4 miles west of Locust Street, on the right when traveling west.
 Touch for map.
 Marker is in this post office area: Hinton WV 25951, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 8 miles of this marker, measured as the crow flies.
 Fort Culbertson (approx. 0.2 miles away); Hinton (approx. 1.7 miles away); Lilly Bridge (approx. 3.4 miles away); Pack's Ferry (approx. 3.6 miles away); Big Bend Tunnel (approx. 6 miles away); Brooks Overlook-Welcome (approx. 6.3 miles away); Raleigh County / Summers County (approx. 7.3 miles away); Civil War Camp (approx. 7.3 miles away).
 Touch for a list and map of all markers in Hinton.

 Regarding Wreck on the C&O. Ernest V. Stoneman-The Wreck Of The C&O:

 Also see . . . e-WV | ‘‘The Wreck on the C&O’’.
 (Submitted on August 29, 2014, by PaulwC3 of Northern, Virginia.)